 Available with Workflow Manager license.

 In ArcGIS Pro, the Workflow view provides access to the workflow connection.
 New jobs can be created in the Workflow view and executed in the Job view.
-The following information can help you get started: connect with a Workflow Manager enterprise geodatabase, create new jobs, and execute the new jobs.
+The following information can help you connect to a Workflow Manager enterprise geodatabase, create new jobs, and automatically execute new jobs.

-The following steps describe how you can connect to a workflow connection in a project:
+The following steps describe how to connect to a workflow connection in a project:

 - Create a new blank project or open an existing project.

 - On the Insert tab, in the Project group, click Connections > New Workflow Connection .